4 New Year’s Resolutions You Should Make (and Keep) to Guarantee Your Success

 2. Audit your 7 p.m. to 2 a.m.

 Back in the days of my first big keynotes and my first book, Crush It, I began to get obsessed with the time period between 7 p.m. and 2 a.m.
-I do not think that there is a more practical way to bring happiness and joy to your life, whether it’s financial or creative, than to really audit how you spend your time between 7 p.m. to 2 a.m.
+I do not think that there is a more practical self-improvement goal or way to bring happiness and joy to your life, whether it’s financial or creative, than to really audit how you spend your time between 7 p.m. to 2 a.m.

 I am quite practical about things; it might not be what people expect from me, but I am.
 That time between when the traditional work day ends and when you fall asleep is the white space for people to do great things around their work.
 Whether that’s advancing your career by staying in the office late, or going home and building out your cooking blog or SoundCloud account, use that time more wisely.